 Ratios are used to make a holistic assessment of financial performance of the entity, and also help evaluating the entity's performance vis-à-vis its peers within the industry.
 Ratios are not an 'end' by themselves but a 'means' to understanding the fundamentals of an entity.
 CARE follows a standard set of ratios for evaluating entities in the financial sector.
-These can be divided into 4 categories:
+The critical ratios that are assessed by CARE are presented below; however, some of these ratios may be applicable to specific institutions such as banks, NBFCs / HFCs or Non-lending Financial Institutions.
+These can be divided into 5 categories:

 - Growth Ratios

 - Capital Adequacy and Leverage Ratios

 - Asset Quality Ratios

 - Profitability Ratios

+- Liquidity ratios